inertya/spec/src/common/index.md

 # Inertya Common Protocol

-The inertya common protocol provides a ~~minimum stable interface~~, and consists of two main things:
+The inertya common protocol provides two main things:
-1. A versioning system (Protocol Versions), to allow the protocol to evolve with breaking changes
+1. A [versioning] system (Protocol Versions), to allow the protocol to evolve with breaking changes, and
-2. A query system, to enable checking of the server's protocol version (and other statuses).
+2. A [query][queries] system, to enable checking of the server's protocol version (and other statuses).

+These 2 things

 Concepts in the common protocol are considered *protocol version independent*.

-The common protocol does not change, to ensure that all past, present, and future protocol version can co-exist.
+The common protocol does not have breaking changes (minor additions may happen, like the planned protocol version ranges), to ensure that all protocol versions can co-exist.

+[versioning]: versioning.md
+[queries]: queries.md